tc39/test262-harness/README.md

 | in-proc node | `node-ip` | Runs the test in the current process using vm.runInNewContext.
 | console | `console` | Runs tests out-of-proc in a generic console host.
 Works with Node, JSShell, and probably others.
 You will have to provide -p for normal mode runs (defaults to console.log).
 Can enable batch mode behavior by providing the createEnv and runBatched configuration options.
 | jsshell | `jsshell` | Subclass of the console runner with defaults for jsshell

+## Debugging Test Failures
+Because test262-harness makes significant modifications to a test before ultimately running it, even stack traces are little help when debugging test262 failures.
+In these cases, the --compile flag is your friend.
+By passing "--compile failures -o output" to the harness, fully compiled failing tests will be written to disk under the output directory.
+You can run these files directly in the host you are testing.

 ## API